laravel/docs/authentication.md

 	}

-Thirdly, you may type-hint the `Illuminate\Contracts\Auth\User` contract.
+Thirdly, you may type-hint the `UserContract`.
 This type-hint may be added to a controller constructor, controller method, or any other constructor of a class resolved by the [service container](/docs/master/container):

 	<?php namespace App\Http\Controllers;

 	use Illuminate\Routing\Controller;
-	use Illuminate\Contracts\Auth\User;
+	use Illuminate\Contracts\Auth\Authenticatable as UserContract;

 	class ProfileController extends Controller {